-88 While Exxon Shipping has not been ignored, it has played a smaller role in empirical analyses because it was limited to federal maritime cases.
-See, e.g., Viscusi & McMichael, supra note 3, at 363-64 (examining the role of Exxon Shipping in an empirical analysis); Del Rossi & Visusi, supra note 3 (same).
+^{103.} While Exxon Shipping has not been ignored, it has played a smaller role in empirical analyses because it was limited to federal maritime cases.
+See, e.g., id. at 363-64 (examining the role of Exxon Shipping in an empirical analysis); Del Rossi & Viscusi, supra note 3 (examining the same).

-89 Benjamin J. McMichael, Note, Constitutional Limitations on Punitive Damages: Ambiguous Effects and Inconsistent Justifications, 66 VAND.
-L. REV. 961, 993-96 (2013); Eisenberg & Heise, supra note 12, at 346-51.
+^{104.} Eisenberg & Heise, supra note 14, at 346-51; Benjamin J. McMichael, Note, Constitutional Limitations on Punitive Damages: Ambiguous Effects and Inconsistent Justifications, 66 VAND.
+L. REV. 961, 993-96 (2013).

-90 McMichael, supra note 89, at 993-96; Eisenberg & Heise, supra note 12, at 346-51.
+^{105.} Eisenberg & Heise, supra note 14, at 346-51; McMichael, supra note 104, at 993-96.

-Examining the same dataset of punitive damages awards, McMichael and Viscusi applied a specific mathematical model of how adjudicators impose punitive damages, accounting separately for the decision to impose any damages and the decision of what amount to impose.91 Within this model, they found, consistent with prior work, little evidence that State Farm limited the size of punitive damages awards.92 However, unlike previous work, they extended their analysis to explicitly examine the role of state punitive damages reforms alongside State Farm, finding that caps on punitive damages do not affect whether adjudicators impose these awards but do reduce the amount of damages they impose.93 Further, their results suggested that increasing the conduct standard required to support a punitive damages were awarded and the size of those awards.
-However, other state-level reforms such as increasing the evidentiary burden required to support a punitive award and allowing or requiring bifurcated trials affected neither the likelihood of an award, nor the size of awards.94
+and the decision of what amount to impose.106 Within this model, they found, consistent with prior work, little evidence that State Farm limited the size of punitive damages awards.107 Unlike previous work, however, they extended their analysis to explicitly examine the role of state punitive damages reforms along-side State Farm, finding that caps on punitive damages do not affect whether adjudicators impose these awards but do reduce the amount of damages they impose.108 Further, their results suggested that increasing the conduct standard required to support a punitive damages award above negligence decreased both the probability that punitive damages were awarded and the size of those awards.
+Other state-level reforms, however, such as increasing the evidentiary burden required to support a punitive award and allowing or requiring bifurcated trials, affected neither the likelihood of an award, nor the size of awards.109

-While the effect of state-level punitive-damages reforms has received attention in the literature beyond the analysis conducted by McMichael and Viscusi, the majority of the existing research has focused on the role of these reforms on outcomes other than actual punitive damages awards.95 And while these analyses can elucidate the roles of changes in both state and federal law on punitive damages generally-all of these studies consider a national sample of punitive awards or other sample of "typical" awards-they do not focus specifically on the types of awards that have generated the most interest among both defendants and the Supreme Court, i.e., the very largest, "outlier" awards.96 These awards are discussed in the next section.
+While the effect of state-level punitive-damages reforms has received attention in the literature beyond the analysis conducted by McMichael and Viscusi, the majority of the existing research has focused on the role of these reforms on outcomes other than actual punitive damages awards.110 And while these analyses can elucidate the roles of changes in both state and federal law on punitive damages generally-all of these studies consider a national sample of punitive awards or other sample of "typical" awards-they do not focus specifically on the types of awards that have generated the most interest among both defendants and the Supreme Court, i.e., the very largest "outlier" awards.111 These awards are discussed in the next Part.

-II.
+III.
 THE BLOCKBUSTER AWARDS

-Though the Supreme Court has never specifically defined what it means by "outlier" awards, "blockbuster" awards are likely what the Court has in mind.97
+Though the Supreme Court has never specifically defined what it means by "outlier" awards, "blockbuster" awards are likely what the Court has in mind.112 These are awards of over \$100 million at the time they are imposed and represent a significant punishment for any defendants finding themselves liable for these